 Lise Marie Seidelin Nedergaard.
-Storyteller and songwriter.
+(Born 1968) Storyteller and songwriter.
 Artistic director of International Storytelling Days.

 "My grandmother and mother were both professional storytellers.
 From 1944-1980 my grandmother traveled all over Denmark telling novels, biblical stories and folktales for adult audiences, and from the late 70'ties my mother took part in the revival of storytelling and began teaching others.
 I took up the profession in 1992 and have performed in community houses, museums, theatres, churches, folk highschools and schools and at festivals.